Essequebo and Demerary Royal Gazette 1811 April 16

 Demerary, March 30th, 1811.

-The Orphan Chamber having been broken open last Night, and several goods having been taken away by the Robbers, a Premium of Twenty Joes is offered to any person who can give such information as may bring them to conviction.
+THE ORPHAN CHAMBER having been broken open last Night, and several goods having been taken away by the Robbers, a Premium of TWENTY JOES is offered to any person who can give such information as may bring them to conviction.

 Demerary, 13th April, 1811.

-F. A. Vernede, Recorder.
+F. A. VERNEDE, Recorder.

-Farther reduction in the Cash [heading]
+Farther reduction in the Cash

-as Sold by the Subscriber. [heading]
+as Sold by the Subscriber.

 Best pale Bark Powder at f 18 per lb.